 - Confirm you have enough room in the box for the new GFI by gently pushing the wires back in the box and test fitting the new GFI.

-- If the GFI won't fit because there are too many wires in the box, you would have to install a new, larger electrical box which is beyond this Step-By-Step.
-If it does not fit safely, replace the old 2 prong outlet.
+- If the GFI didn't fit because there are too many wires in the box, you would have to install a new, larger electrical box which is beyond this Step-By-Step.
+If it does not fit safely, then replace the old 2 prong outlet.

 - If the GFI fits, then proceed to Step 5.

 You'll have to determine if the wires you're working with are long enough to connect to the new GFI.
 If they are not long enough, proceed with this intermediate task:

 - Make two extension wires each about 4"-6" long, one white (neutral), one black (hot) and both need to be the same thickness of wire as the wires to which you are connecting.
 For a 15Amp circuit, you need 14G (14 gauge), and in the unlikely case you're replacing a 20Amp outlet, you'll need 12G (12 gauge) wire.
 If you don't have any handy, you can usually buy this by the foot from your hardware store.